kostasgeo/Getting-and-Cleaning-Data-Course-Project/README.md

 ## How to Use this file

-1. Download data file and extract folder UCI HAR Dataset
+1. Download data file (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip ) and extract the folder 'UCI HAR Dataset'.

-2. Set foler as working directory
+2. Set this folder as working directory.

-3. Run the script to get the final tidy data set
+3. Run the script to get the final tidy data set.